The Mount Sinai Department of

 Our mission is to:

 - Provide a nurturing environment for discovery and innovation in basic and translational biomedical research of human biology and disease

 - Advance the academic training of physicians and scientists

-- Function as a scientific hub for interdisciplinary collaborations with researchers of different disciplines to tackle the most challenging problems in biomedical sciences
+- Function as a scientific hub for interdisciplinary researcher that tackles the most challenging problems in biomedical sciences